JohnRichDev/discord-presence-api/README.md

 - Small projects that don't need a dedicated instance
 - Learning how the WebSocket integration works

-> **Note**: The hosted version only provides data for users who are members of The Grid Discord server.
+> **Note**: The hosted version only provides data for users who are members of The Grid Discord server and have not opted out of presence sharing using the `/opt-out` command.

+## Privacy Controls

+The API includes built-in privacy controls that allow users to control whether their presence data is shared through the API.

+### Slash Commands

+**Available Commands:**

+- `/opt-out` - Prevents your presence data from being shared through the API
+- `/opt-in` - Allows your presence data to be shared through the API again (default state)

+When a user opts out:
+- API requests for their user data will return a privacy message instead of their actual presence
+- WebSocket subscribers will not receive updates for that user
+- The user's data is completely filtered from all API responses

+**Note**: Users are opted in by default when the bot first starts.
+The opt-out status persists across bot restarts and is stored in a local `optout.json` file.

 ## API Endpoints